Scholarship

 3. Meaningful action: as an agent of change, is not satisfied with knowledge alone, but rather converts knowledge into action to make an impact in the community.

-During the course of the MOLA Scholar program, MOLA’s executive committee will actively review feedback from Scholar program supervisors, mentors, and peers to determine who will be recognized with the annual Pilar Ortega MD Scholarship, which will consist of an additional financial stipend and will be awarded on October 7-8, 2022 (during the Symposium).
+During the course of the MOLA Scholar program, MOLA’s executive committee will actively review feedback from Scholar program supervisors, mentors, and peers to determine who will be recognized with the annual Pilar Ortega MD Scholarship, which will consist of an additional financial stipend and will be awarded during the MOLA Annual Conference the scholar will present their work at.

 MOLA and Michael Reese Scholars Program.